Business Impact Award

 Check out our full SBBC Awards Rules to learn more.

-Will the number of votes I receive in the Business Impact category be published on the site or made public?
+Will the number of votes I receive in the Business Impact category be made public?

-Only one vote per person is allowed, per nominee, per category: you can vote once for your favorite business in every category they’re nominated in.
+Only one vote per person is allowed, per nominee, per category.
+If a business is nominated in two categories (the maximum number allowed), you can vote for them in both categories.